kjacks21/CS-674/README.md

 ## Assignments
 Homework 1: For time series data, implement 1-NN and _k_-NN with Euclidean distance and Dynamic Time Warping (DTW).
 DTW should include both the base version and with a warping window constraint _w_.

+Homework 2: Use time series motif discovery for classification.